hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

 | 99.9% |      2.9       |
 | max   |     10.9       |

 We can see in the percentiles of the precipitation column that there are very few recordings with rain.
 This is why the measurements were divided into different classes depending on the level of rain and we did a separate analysis for the data with heavy rain, moderate to moderate and no rain.
 The analysis was done hourly to avoid the temporal dependence of the load.
-We can verify this in the following table, where the average increase in hours of traffic congestion with rain can go from 5% to 14%, which agrees with the studies presented in [The Use Case](#t12).
+We can verify this in the following table, where the average increase in hours of traffic congestion with rain can go from 5% to 14%, which agrees with the studies presented in [the Use Case](#t12).
 <table>
     <tr>
         <td style='text-align:center'>